 Frequently Asked Questions

-What is the main difference between single-mode and multimode fiber optic cables?
+What is the difference between single-mode and multimode fiber?

-What are the key components of a fiber optic cable?
+What are the main parts of a fiber optic cable?

-What factors should be considered when choosing the right fiber optic cable?
+What should I consider when choosing a fiber optic cable?